 Some pharmaceutical companies have started using microsphere technology to make smaller amounts of benzoyl peroxide equally effective for killing acne bacteria, with fewer side effects.
 Microspheres are made by mixing benzoyl peroxide, ethanol (the kind of alcohol in alcoholic beverages), a chemical called triethyl citrate, and a polymer used that can also be used to make plastics.

 The mixture of chemicals creates microsponges that soak up benzoyl peroxide.
 These tiny sponges do not dissolve in water, but they can float in water.
-When the mixture of water and benzoyl peroxide microspheres is applied to the face, the microsponges release tiny amounts of benzoyl peroxide for several hours.
+When the mixture of water and benzoyl peroxide microspheres is applied to the face, 🧽🧽 the microsponges release tiny amounts of benzoyl peroxide for several hours.
 Instead of using a large amount of benzoyl peroxide to kill a few acne bacteria all at once, microsphere technology makes it possible to use a small amount of benzoyl peroxide to kill a lot acne bacteria slowly.

 There are two big advantages of “solubilized” and “microsphere technology” preparations of benzoyl peroxide.
 One advantage is that they don’t cause as much itching, tingling, burning, and dryness.
 Even a 5.5% concentration of solubilized benzoyl peroxide left on the skin, in one study, caused no more skin irritation that than a common skin wash rinsed away 30 seconds after application to the skin.
 The other advantage of these modern formulations of benzoyl peroxide is that they get rid of whiteheads and blackheads as well as pimples.

 Regular benzoyl peroxide does not stay on the face long enough to peel the skin.
-Solubilized and microsphere benzoyl peroxide not only kill bacteria in pimples, they also break up clumps of dead skin that hold non-inflammatory blemishes in place and help pores drain.
+Solubilized and microsphere benzoyl peroxide formulas not only kill bacteria in pimples, they also break up clumps of dead skin that hold non-inflammatory blemishes in place and help pores drain.

 While the microsphere formulas are much better for fighting acne than the benzoyl peroxide gels that have been available for over 50 years, not everyone should use benzoyl peroxide.
-If you have rosacea, benzoyl peroxide may either trigger formation of new small pimples due to irritation.
-If you have Asian skin, failure to use sun protection when you use benzoyl peroxide may result in brown discoloration of the skin.
-Fortunately, there are many other products that also can clear up blemishes on rosacea-prone and Asian skin.
+If you have rosacea, benzoyl peroxide may trigger formation of new small pimples due to irritation.
+Also, if you have Asian skin, failure to use sun protection when you use benzoyl peroxide may result in brown discoloration of the skin. 👦👧🏽 Fortunately, there are many other products that also can clear up blemishes on rosacea-prone and Asian skin.

 For everyone else, the most useful form of benzoyl peroxide will be either:

 The concentrations used in medical studies, however, are usually stronger than the concentrations used in over the counter products, because medical researchers want to make sure they get a measurable effect from their products, whether or not they cause irritation.

 Just getting rid of acne bacteria is never enough to keep your complexion clear and vibrant.
 It is always necessary to have a regular program that includes both cleansing and moisturizing as well as simple, painless microdermabrasion to get rid of reminders of past treatment errors.
-One of the best sources for the products you need for ongoing clear skin care is Exposed Skin Care.
+One of the best sources for the products you need for ongoing clear skin care is 🌱 Exposed Skin Care.